xlilab/PathoSV/README.md

 ## Introduction

-Structural variants (SVs) are significant contributors to human genetic diversity and disease, but identifying which variants are pathogenic remains a central challenge in genomics.
+Structural variants (SVs) are significant contributors to human genetic diversity and disease, but identifying which variants are pathogenic remains a critical challenge in genomics.
 The pathogenicity of an SV is fundamentally tied to its effect on gene dosage within a relevant biological context.

 PathoSV addresses this challenge by implementing a "transcriptome-aware" strategy.
 It moves beyond simple variant calling to a quantitative assessment of dosage disruption.
-The core innovation is the **Transcript Disruption Ratio (TDR)**, a metric that quantifies the proportion of a gene's functional transcript output (in a specific tissue) that is disrupted by an SV.
+We introduce the **Transcript Disruption Ratio (TDR)**, a metric that quantifies the proportion of a gene's functional transcript output (in a specific tissue) that is disrupted by an SV.
 By integrating tissue-specific expression data, PathoSV can effectively prioritize SVs most likely to be pathogenic.

 ## Framework Overview